microsoft/fluentui/docs/react-v9/contributing/patterns/basic-recomposition.md

 ## Basic Recomposition

-Fluent UI React V9 leans into Recomposition as one of its primary methods of customization.
+Fluent UI React V9 leans into recomposition as one of its primary methods of customization.
 That is, reassemble parts of components to inherit most behaviors but also change some.
-We wanted to change 2 things for the Nav Divider component to help consumers quickly and easily implement specified behaviors:
+We will go through an example where we implemented this with the `NavDivider` component below:

 1. Change the default appearance prop to 'strong'
     - The default Divider appearance happens to be the same color as the NavDrawer